-Though Malawi’s economy is steadily improving, the country still faces extreme poverty, with more than 50% of the population currently living below the poverty line.
+Though Malawi’s economy is steadily improving, the country still faces extreme poverty, with half of the population currently living below the poverty line.

 Our Work In Malawi